Ekatarina Velika: Breakup and post-breakup

 The band resumed their activities when Mladenović returned to Serbia.
 There were plans to make a new album, tentatively titled Ponovo zajedno (Together Again), but the idea was shelved because of Milan's health problems.
 EKV played what would turn out to be their last ever show on 24 August 1994 in Budva at the Pjesma Mediterana festival.
 The very next day Milan was held in a hospital, and it was soon discovered that he had pancreatic cancer.
-Barely a few months later, on 5 November 1994, Milan Mladenović died in Belgrade, at the age of 36, thus Ekatarina Velika ceased to exist.
+A few months later, on 5 November 1994, Milan Mladenović died in Belgrade, at the age of 36, thus Ekatarina Velika ceased to exist.

 Margita Stefanović continued working as a musician, for a short period of time performing with the cover band Kurajberi.
 In 1995, with Vladimir Stojanović, as an ambiental music duo EQV, she released the album Ti si sav moj bol (You Are All My Anguish), released by the Austrian record label Coop Arts Crafts Unltd.
 In October of the same year, EQV appeared at the Vienna Talkit festival.
 She had also made occasional live appearances with the bands Direktori, Glisers and Zion Banda, and appeared as guest on the albums of several Belgrade rock bands.
 In 1996, she appeared on the Električni Orgazam unplugged live album Živo i akustično (Live and Acoustic), and in 1998, on the fiftieth anniversary of the Universal Declaration of Human Rights signing, she appeared in Pula with Zoran Stojanović, the leader of the Zagreb band Veliki Bijeli Slon, being, along with Rambo Amadeus, the first Serbian musician to play in modern-day Croatia after the Yugoslav Wars.